+Free time in the morning.
 Lunch on your own arrangements.
-Free time to follow.

 Choristers return to the Cathedral at 3.20pm for rehearsal in the Chapter House 3.30-4.00 and in the Cathedral Choir Stalls from 4.00-5.15.
 Cassocks only required for all rehearsals in the cathedral choir.